0xKourama/Elbanna-NP-Notes/personal/braindump.md

 8. religious person (no other female in my life, only contact with my computer)
 9.

 # what do you want me to do for compensation?

+# what a proper punishment method?
-# punishment should teach you a lesson. fix what you did. don't get expelled.
+1. punishment should teach you a lesson. fix what you did. don't get expelled.

 # what do I want?
 1. a home
 2. a family
 3. a present wife

-# what annoying about this shit?
-1. the sacrifice mentality
-2. the win/lose situation
-3. the exaggerated view

 # what make women love drama so much?
 1. they care more about what they feel than the actual reality of things

+# what was your primary source of power (after God)?
+1. fighter stance
+2. gathering information and obtaining knowledge and going for wisdom
+3.

+# what so cool about transformation?
+1. the change to a stronger form

+# girl transformations:
+1. lots of colors
+2. lots of shine
+3. hearts, flowers, cuteness
+4. overdone and dramatic: flamboyant
+5. always to something beautiful